Learning Fairer Representations with FairVIC

 \textbf{Post-processing} techniques involve adjusting model predictions or decision rules after training to ensure fair outcomes.
 In practice, decision thresholds have been adjusted for different groups to achieve equal outcomes in a particular metric~\citep{EqualOdds}.
 Alternatively, labels near the decision boundary can be altered to favour less biased outcomes~\citep{kamiran2012decision, kamiran2018exploiting}.
 Calibration~\citep{Kim_Reingold_Rothblum_2018, Noriega-Campero_Bakker_Garcia-Bulle_Pentland_2019} adjusts the predictions of the model directly so that the proportion of positive instances is equal across each sub-group.
-This category of methods can oversimplify fairness, and they do not fix the underlying issue within the model.
+These methods oversimplify fairness and ignore model-level bias.
 For those techniques that require the specification of a single fairness metric, the same issue applies surrounding this choice as before.

 To summarise, there currently lies a number of issues which have not yet been solved in parallel within one technique.
 These are: stability, generalisability, equal improvements to fairness across metrics~\citep{berk2017convex}, and built without requirements for user-induced definitions of fairness.
 In this paper, we solve all these requirements for an effective, generalisable approach to mitigate bias through FairVIC.